fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Save the file.

 Before we can run it, we need to define some environment variables, just like we did with Flask.
 In order for that to work, we're going to install the `python-dotenv` library, which allows us to create an `env` file to be loaded when Quart runs.
-So on the terminal: `poetry add python-dotenv` and then create a `.quartenv` file like follows:
+So on the terminal: `poetry add python-dotenv` and then create a `.quartenv` file in the root folder as follows:

 {lang=python,line-numbers=on}

 ```
-QUART_APP='hello.py'
+QUART_APP='quart_hello.hello'
 QUART_ENV=development
 SECRET_KEY='my_secret_key'
 ```

 We're now ready to run our first Quart app.
-Just type: `pipenv run quart`.
+Just type: `poetry run quart`.
 You will be notified that the application is running on port 5000.

 {lang=bash,line-numbers=off}

 ```
 Running on http://127.0.0.1:5000 (CTRL + C to quit)
 ```